 The Office of Student Affairs provides a variety of programs, living options and special attention needed to assist students in their physical, spiritual, academic, and social development.
-The Professional Life Staff (PLS) along with the Dean and/or Associate Dean of Student Affairs oversee residence halls, off-campus apartments, and a staff of approximately twenty (20) Resident Assistants (RA).
-The PLS and all RA's receive extensive training in order to effectively respond to crisis with skill, efficiency and sensitivity.
+The Residence Life Staff along with the Associate Dean of Student Affairs oversee residence halls, off-campus apartments, and a staff of approximately twenty (20) resident assistants (RA).
+All residence life staff receive extensive training in order to effectively respond to crisis with skill, efficiency and sensitivity.
 The Office of Student Affairs oversees the overall operation of the residential housing program, and serves as the clearinghouse for all Student Code of Conduct violations that occur on and off University property.